szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves the gloves by adding the following:

 - +1 Casting level for paladins and clerics
-- 1 HP regeneration to the whole party every 5 rounds
+- Party regeneration of 1 Hit Point every 5 rounds
 - The charge ability is now changed to a combination of Lay On Hands cast at level 10, and Slow Poison

 **Component 1997:** Make a number of items without functional use become useful (all are optional)